kilton/darcyai-sdk/README.md

 Learn how to package your Darcy AI application into a container that includes all of the dependencies needed to run with the [Build Guide](./BUILD.md).

 To prepare your Raspberry Pi board as a development environment for building Darcy AI applications, follow the [Raspberry Pi Environment Setup Guide](./SETUP_RPI.md).

+To prepare your Nvidia Jetson Nano board as a development environment for building Darcy AI applications, follow the [Jetson Nano Environment Setup Guide](./SETUP_JETSON.md).

 ## Deploying